 August 10, 2011 – Jazz originated in African-American communities in the country’s southern states at the beginning of the 20th century, but with the population migration to the north after the Industrial Revolution, Harlem became known as a nucleus for emerging talent.

-Since improvisation is a key element of jazz , by the 1920s “the best ians were going where they could meet.
-Harlem is the longest-standing and richest home place for jazz in the US.
-All jazz ians play here to establish themselves,” Schoenberg says.
+Since improvisation is a key element of jazz music, by the 1920s “the best musicians were going where they could meet.
+Harlem is the longest-standing and richest home place for jazz music in the US.
+All jazz musicians play here to establish themselves,” Schoenberg says.

 During Prohibition, many legendary greats played at neighborhood speakeasies, including Edward “Duke” Ellington, the first great composer and self-arranger of jazz music.